Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Lecturer in Digital Rights and Regulation at University College London

-Dr Michael Veale is a Lecturer in Digital Rights and Regulation at UCL, specializing in technology law and policy.
+Dr Michael Veale is a Lecturer in Digital Rights and Regulation at UCL Faculty of Laws.

 Ellen Judson